 Tacoma Power offers programs for conservation and customer-owned electricity generated by renewable resources, such as solar and wind.
-Customers with eligible generation systems may receive up to \$5,000 annually.
-In addition to this financial incentive, annual electricity production from the renewable energy system would offset electricity the customer would otherwise purchase from the utility, lowering their electricity bill.
-You can find out more about our conservation programs at knowyourpower.com.
+Residential conservation incentive programs can save thousands of dollars up front when making improvements to home or rental properties, and customers can save even more in the long run thanks to lower utility bills.
+Customers with eligible renewable energy generation can offset electricity the customer would otherwise purchase from the utility, lowering their electricity bill.
+You can find out more about our conservation programs at residential incentives and our self-generation programs at clean renewable energy.com.